 Explain Match Play Scoring in Golf

 Match play is a variation of the more traditional scoring method of stroke play in golf.
 More emphasis is placed on the result of each hole as opposed to accumulating the lowest number of strokes for the entire round.
-Some professional tournaments - such as the Ryder Cup, the Presidents Cup and the Volvo World Match Play Championship - feature a match play scoring system.
+Some PGA tour events - such as the Ryder Cup, the Presidents Cup, the Solheim Cup and the Volvo World Match Play Championship - feature a match play format.

-Match play differs from stroke play in that the scoring is based on the number of holes that are won during the round as opposed to the number of strokes accumulated.
+Match play scoring differs from stroke play in that the scoring is based on the number of holes that are won during the round as opposed to the number of strokes accumulated.
+If Player A putts a birdie on the first hole, and Player B scores a bogey, player A will be up one point on the scorecard in spite of being two strokes up during the hole.

-As a result, the number of strokes it takes to win a hole becomes virtually irrelevant.
-In effect, this type of play can be viewed as a series of 18 separate games within a round.
+As a result, the net score of an individual hole becomes virtually irrelevant.
+In effect, match play events can be viewed as a series of 18 separate games within a round instead of an 18-hole match on the golf course.

 Scoring System

 In match play, the player or team with the lowest total score for the hole wins the hole and is awarded a point.
 In the event of a tie, each is awarded a half-point, meaning the hole is “halved.”
-At the end of the round, the player or team with the most points is declared the winner.
+At match end, the player or team with the most points is declared the winner of the match play competition.
 In team play, the lowest score on each team is often used to determine the winner of each hole.

 Terminology